Pre-Arrival Information for Study Abroad Students

 Airport Welcome for incoming International Students: Saturday, September 2nd to Tuesday, September 5th inclusive.

-Study abroad students are welcome to participate in all of the UCD International Student orientation events and activities taking place during International Orientation week.
+Study abroad students are also welcome to participate in all of the UCD International Orientation Schedule 2017 and activities taking place during International Orientation week.

 The UCD Accommodation Office will be facilitating student check in from Thursday 31st August 2017.
 Please be patient when you check in.
 The UCD Residences will be very busy and it may take some time to receive your housing assignment and keys.
 Please note that all information regarding payment of on-campus accommodation can be found on the Campus Facilities tab of your SIS Student Web account.
 Information on on-campus accommodation including what your residence includes can be found at the UCD Residences website .